-A lot of people ask a straightforward question each time they request for a pest control treatment – Do roaches feel pain?
+A lot of people ask this question when they request a pest control treatment – Do roaches feel pain?

 Moreover, if we should talk about the pain, we need to understand that depression is a complex neurological and emotional experience.

 Understanding the potential indicator of pain in animals seems to be yet settled.

 Do Roaches Feel Pain?

-Certain animals have a way of showing discomfort: mice, horse, and rabbits – which are usually studied using a grimace scale.
+Certain animals have a way of showing discomfort: mice, horses, and rabbits – which are usually studied using a grimace scale.
 The scale was first developed primarily to evaluate pain in little kids.

-Sadly, roaches can make facial expression or sounds that would give us a genuine proof that tells us a lot about how they feel.
+Sadly, roaches can make facial expressions or distinctive sounds that would give us genuine proof that tells us a lot about how they feel.

-Many insects have their body parts little, a little bigger than the dense node of the neutron which primary aim is controlling insects’ body parts and stimuli processing.
+Many insects have their body parts a little bigger than the dense node of the neutron whose primary aim is controlling insects’ body parts and stimuli processing.

-These nociceptors in charge of pain can’t be found anywhere in a roach brain, yet studies show that they respond in facsimile manner to humans with activated nociceptors.
+These nociceptors in charge of pain can’t be found anywhere in a roach brain, yet studies show that they respond in a facsimile manner to humans with activated nociceptors.

 According to the above, we can all stick to a consensus that roaches do not experience the same sort of consciousness as the one human tend to suffer.

-In order to be able to feel pain, the organism must be capable of emotional experience, which involves memory and different process not directly tied to a stimulus-response.
+In order to be able to feel pain, the organism must be capable of emotional experience, which involves memory and different processes that are not directly tied to a stimulus-response.